-Return media items directly to the Media & Microtext desk; after hours, items can be returned to the designated book return outside of Green Library's east entrance (facing Meyer Library).
+Return media items directly to the Media & Microtext Center desk; after hours, items can be returned to the designated book return outside of Green Library's east entrance (near the Coupa Cafe).

 The Stanford University Libraries assumes no risk for items returned by mail.
 Items are not considered "returned" (and continue to accumulate fines) until they are actually received and processed by library staff.
 We recommend that packages are sent insured, via a service that provides tracking.